mccanne/sharkfest/README.md

 * An old adage says _you should separate policy from mechanism_
 * Yet, Parquet and RDBMS tables combine schema with format
-* If schemas are your policy for clean data _and_ tables/filters are your mechanism, then these approaches might just lead to headaches...
+* If schemas are your policy for clean data _and_ tables are your mechanism, then these approaches might just lead to headaches...

 ## Schema Declarations cause Cognitive Overload

-Said another way, from a dev perspective...
+Said another way...

 * If you are declaring schemas before you can write data...
 * If you are creating relational tables before you can query...